Jak 3: Characters

 As in the games before it, Jak 3s two main protagonists are Jak and his best friend Daxter the ottsel, which is a fictional hybrid between an otter and a weasel.
 Jak is revealed to have the birth name of Mar in this game, named after his ancestor and the original founder of Haven City, Mar.
 Jak's mechanic friend (and potential love interest) Keira returns in this game.
 There is also Ashelin, the Governor of Haven City, who was previously involved with Torn, the now-commander of the Freedom League.
-Daxter's love interest Tess returns as a weapons designer; and Jak's mentor, Samos, also makes appearances throughout the game.
+Daxter's love interest Tess returns as a weapons designer; and Jak's mentor, Samos the Sage, also makes appearances throughout the game.

 A new character, Damas, is first introduced here.
 It is revealed that not only did Damas lose his son, but was the leader of Haven City before being betrayed by Baron Praxis and being banished to the desert.
 More minor but returning characters include Sig, a spy for Damas back in Haven City who later becomes the new king of Spargus after Damas is killed, Jinx, a former member of the Underground, Vin, whose brain now resides inside a computer and Pecker, Onin's translator from Jak II becomes an adviser to Damas in the early parts of the game.

 Few of the original antagonists from Jak II reappear in this game.
 A new secondary villain is Count Veger, a self-absorbed Haven City aristocrat who banishes Jak to the Wasteland at the beginning of the game.
 The player later finds that Veger attacked the Palace himself, wishing to journey to the core of the planet and gain the power of the Precursors.
 Even as he attempts this, a species known as the Dark Makers begin to invade the planet, seeking to destroy it.
 The Dark Makers are Precursors who have been corrupted by Dark Eco, similar to the antagonists of The Precursor Legacy (2001).

 The main antagonist is the former Krimzon Guard commander Errol, first introduced in Jak II, renamed Cyber-Errol.
 He is a cybernetic version of himself, as he was badly wounded in Jak II when he crashed into a supply of Eco barrels in an attempt to kill Jak.
 Sometime before the start of this game, he restarts the manufacturing of Krimzon Guard Deathbots, whose original factory was shut down during the events of the previous game.
 Errol launches a war against Haven City in tandem with the remaining Metal Head monsters, and later forges an alliance with the Dark Makers.
 He obtains a massive Dark Maker terraforming robot at the end of the game, with which he attempts to destroy the planet.
 The Terraformer is destroyed by Jak as it advances through the Wasteland towards Spargus City.